Up-Level/KitPvP-Datapack/README.md

 # KitPvP-Datapack
 A Minecraft KitPvP Datapack by Up-Level and Tet.

-This datapack is made for a KitPvP Server which runs only using functions.
-Balanced for post-1.9 combat, while allowing variety and strategy in between classes.
+This datapack is made for a KitPvP Server designed to use the pack.
+Balanced for 1.9+ combat, while allowing variety and strategy in between classes.
-Eventually, we might make this server public if the project goes far enough.
+Eventually, the server may become public if the project goes far enough.

 Note that this datapack is designed for a specific world with a specific resource pack.
-While the dependency on the resource pack will remain in the future the datapack could work on another world without much modification.
+While the dependency on the resource pack will remain in the future the datapack could later work on another world without much modification.

 ## Images
 Work in Progress Spawn/Lobby